 The quinoa crust is so easy to make, comes out nice and crunchy, and even better, holds its shape very well.
 Just look at that beautiful crust!
 I am definitely using this same crust for the next quiche I make!
 And quinoa is so good for you – none of those high fats and non-nutritious white flours to destroy your good intentions.
 Take a look at all its terrific properties here.

 The spinach pie has ricotta cheese to make it moist, Pecorino Romano for a little bite, and fresh spinach that is only slightly wilted to provide plenty of vitamins and minerals to the meal.
 My husband tried it the other night and gave it a thumbs up.
 Yay!

-So enjoy this delicious pie that will go with just about any meal – lamb, ham, chicken and fish.
+So enjoy this delicious pie that will go with just about any meal – Pina Colada Grilled Pork Chops, Italian Salmon Skewers, London Broil and Chicken with Avocado Salsa.
 Or make it a meal by itself for a nutritious meatless dinner!

 Have a safe and happy Easter!
 Enjoy!